PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param [RuleAction] rules: A list of RuleActions

-.. function:: showRules()
+.. function:: showRules([showUUIDs])

-  Show all defined rules for queries.
+  Show all defined rules for queries, optionally displaying their UUIDs.

+  :param bool showUUIDs: Whether to display the UUIDs, defaults to false

 .. function:: topRule()